Relaxation dynamics of an unlike spin pair system: Abstract

 \section{Abstract}

-Redfield master equation was applied to study the dynamics of an interacting pair of unlike spins.
-This system was introduced by I. Solomon {\href{https://link.aps.org/doi/10.1103/PhysRev.99.559}{[Phys.
-Rev. \textbf{99}, 559 (1955)]}} to analyze the relaxation dynamics of a heteronuclear two-level spin system interacting by a pure dipole-dipole coupling.
-Performing the mathematical procedures to compute the solutions of each density matrix element, new expressions for the relaxation rate constants of the zero coherence order were found.
-Solomon's results {were} confirmed {reproducing } the first and second coherence order relaxation rate constants.
+Redfield master equation was applied to study the dynamics of an ensemble of interacting pairs of unlike spins at room temperature.
+This spin quantum system is a workbench quantum model to analyze the relaxation dynamics of a heteronuclear two-level spin system interacting by a pure dipole-dipole coupling.
+Expressions for the density matrix elements and their relaxation rate constants of each coherence order were computed.
+In addition, the solutions were evaluated considering three initial quantum states, and the theoretical predictions, such as multi-exponential evolutions and enhancement, are behaviors that the solutions preserve and agree with previous studies performed for magnetization time evolutions.
 Moreover, the solutions computed to predict the dynamics of the longitudinal magnetization avoid the disagreement reported by I. Solomon.